swannodette/swannodette.github.com/_posts/2014-03-14-externs-got-you-down.md

 compilation.
 Integrating these libraries is problematic because of the [externs file requirement](http://developers.google.com/closure/compiler/docs/api-tutorial3).
 For example this is true for React.
-Fortunately someone has taken the time to write the externs file for React, but most of time you won't be so lucky.
+Fortunately someone has taken the time to write the externs file for React, but most of the time you won't be so lucky.

 For some JavaScript libraries there is an acceptable workaround - you